 The Magpie River Adventure is considered ‘easygoing to active’ on our activity level scale.
 You can opt-in to several side hikes—and you can increase the whitewater challenge if you choose to kayaraft (solo inflatable kayak) sections of rapids.

 We’ve had guests in their late 70s on our Magpie River Adventure and as young as 10.
 It’s a trip for almost anyone who is active outdoors.

 Here are our general fitness requirements.
 You should be comfortable:

 - Spending a full day outside with 6 to 8 hours of moderate activity like hiking and paddling (with rest breaks, of course)

-- Stepping in and out of the raft and crawling out of a tent
+- Stepping in and out of the raft and getting out of a tent

 - Lifting 10kg bags

 - Going on an hour-long moderate hike